 As a whole, the staff of Internal Audit must have the requisite skills and knowledge for effective and efficient audit work.
 In terms of the staffing of the Audit HUB Belgium the diversity of knowledge as well as the professional experience was taken into account.
 The manager and staff of the Audit HUB have had training in insurance, economy, accounting, law and commercial science.
-No budget limitations occurred in 2021, the financial resources were sufficient to perform the audit activities.
+No budget limitations occurred in 2022, the financial resources were sufficient to perform the audit activities.

-B.5.4 Internal Audit directive and charter
+B.5.4 Internal Audit charter and Group Audit Policy